 Movement restrictions in arms and legs make everyday life more difficult.
 Transferring oneself and personal hygiene become more difficult, and a lack of ability to move the arms can decrease independence.
 If contractures make it difficult to change the patient’s position, this may lead to pressure sores as the pressure cannot be alternated around various areas of the body.

 If positioning measures are not performed consistently and correctly, contractures may develop quickly and treating them might take a long time.

-After being released from the hospital, do I need to go on with the equinus foot deformity prophylaxis?
+After being released from hospital, do I need to go on with equinus foot prophylaxis?

 What happens if I rarely wear shoes in the wheelchair or not at all?

 The footrests on the wheelchair are normally too narrow for the toes to be supported so that they are hanging down if you are not wearing shoes.
-This may cause the development of claw feet which may cause problems when wearing shoes (pressure sores).
-Moreover, shoes offer protection against injuries, e.g. when striking the walls.
+This may cause the development of claw feet, which can cause problems when wearing shoes (pressure sores).

 What is the best position in bed in order to avoid contractures in the hip and knee joints?

-The best position is the prone position since this stretches the joints.
+The best position is the prone position since this position stretches the joints.